 Let’s face it – toddlers sure know how to push our buttons.
 My little one, probably much like yours, is like that classic subject of that nursery rhyme – There Was a Little Girl.
-You know, when she was good, she was very, very good – but when she bad she was horrid.
+You know, when she was good, she was very, very good – but when she bad she was horrid – especially when one of THOSE toddler tantrums are concerned!

-Yup, whether it’s developmental, teething, an impending illness or just pure boundary pushing, those horrid moments are unavoidable BUT there are some things you can do to lessen the pain.
+Yup, whether it’s developmental, teething, an impending illness or just pure boundary pushing, those horrid moments are unavoidable BUT there are some things you can do to lessen the pain….and those toddler tantrums.
 These are the ones I have found to be most effective with my little girl with a curl….

 1. Get out of the house